abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Design your future
         price: ''
         details: >
-          We help you get all the elements of your business working brilliantly together,
+          We help you make sense of how your  business operations need to change in response

-          bring together all the elements of your business in a seamless design, including the ways you serve your customers, how you operate, your organisation design, and your technology architecture.

           so that your organisation is ready to meet its biggest challenges as you deliver your plans.

-          make sense of how your  business operations need to change in response
+          We help you get all the elements of your business working brilliantly
+          together: the ways you serve your customers, how you operate, your organisation design, and your technology architecture.

-          We can help you set up a Business Design team to make sure these skills are embedded in your organisation so they have lasting impact.
+          We can support setting up a Business Design team to make sure these skills are embedded in your organisation and have lasting impact.
         highlight: false
         actions: []
         type: pricing_plan